GregorySnider/KataPencilDurability/KataPencilDurability/KataPencilDurability/Readme.md

 Run steps:
-Go to Test / Test Explorer
+Go to Test / Test Explorer and click Run All